 Disposable period pads are part of my routine.
 I’m way too used to them.
 Pads are just easy, you know?
 You use them, you bin them.
 End of story.
 But the amount of waste I produce from one period cycle is a thought that has been niggling at my brain for a while now.
 I just feel super guilty, especially when I think about just how many pads I go through a week.
-So because cutting down on personal waste is my 2020 vibe, I thought I’d give reusable pads a red hot go.
+So because cutting down on personal waste is my current vibe, I thought I’d give reusable pads a red hot go.

 According to a 2017 report by the ABC, women in Australia use around 10,000 to 12,000 disposable menstrual products in their lifetime.
 Pads, according to reports, take 500-800 years to decompose in landfills.
 I… didn’t know this.
 I knew pads were bad for the environment, but I didn’t know they were that bad.
 So I started doing some research into alternatives, which brought me to Australian natural and beauty website Nourished Life.
 If you’re not familiar with the group, Nourished Life stock a slew of vegan and 100 per cent cruelty free brands.
-So I got in touch with the team and they recommended reusable Hannahpad pads and Modibodi period undies (pretty much reusable underwear with built in pads), and sent over some samples.
+So I got in touch with the team and they recommended Hannahpad’s reusable cotton pads and Modibodi period undies (pretty much reusable underwear with built in pads), and sent over some samples.

-Full disclosure: I didn’t just go cold turkey and change to reusable pads.
+Full disclosure: I didn’t just go cold turkey and change to reusable cotton pads.
 I subbed in a couple of reusable ones over the disposables.
 I’m the type of person to freak out over change, so I have to do things slowly.

 Also, the period undies really just look like black undies, so I’m going to skip pics of those.
 Instead, here are the pads.